MockingbirdME/flax-rpg/server/documentation-old/05 - Skill Checks/markdown.md

 ### Bonus and Penalty Die types and effects
 * penalty die - subtract one from the skill check total.
-* skilled die - add one to the skill check total.
+* skilled die - add one to the skill check total if your skill level in the primary skill is expert level, increase this bonus to 2 if you have mastery level proficiency.
-* mastery die - add two to the skill check total.
 * reckless die - lose one point of defense, if both dice are reckless lose one point of max defense instead.
 * focus die - lose one point of willpower, if both dice are focus dice lose one point of max willpower instead.